matloff/fasteR/README.md

 total number of 1s -- which is a count of the number of elements in that column that are 0.

+A technical point:  Why did we need the explicit call to **print**?
+Didn't we see earlier that just typing an expression at the R '>' prompt will automatically print out the value of the expression?
+Ah yes -- but we are not at the R prompt here!

 We probably have forgotten which column is which, so let's see:

 ``` r